-Operated vehicle kilometres on rail services have remained relatively constant over the vears between 2010 and 2016 but the operated seat kilometres dropped each year between 2011 and 2014.
-This is because larnrod Éireann implemented a fleet strategy which allowed them to maintain the number of services provided but reduce costs by matching more closely the number of carriages required to the number of passengers travelling.
+Operated vehicle kilometres on rail services have remained relatively constant over the years between 2010 and 2016 but the operated seat kilometres dropped each year between 2011 and 2014.
+This is because larnród Éireann implemented a fleet strategy which allowed them to maintain the number of services provided but reduce costs by matching more closely the number of carriages required to the number of passengers travelling.
 In 2015 and 2016 in line with passenger journey numbers growing they adjusted upwards the number of carriages used on various services thereby increasing the number of vehicle seat kilometres.
 The introduction of a 10 minute Dart service in late 2018 and enhancements on Intercity and Commuter services to and from Dublin and Galway in 2019 resulted in operated kilometre increases of 9.2% and 6.6% in seat kilometres in 2019.
-The pandemic had a significant impact on rail services in 2020, as restrictions on public transport drastically altered the travel patterns of regular commuters.
-However, rail services began to recover in 2021, with a more substantial rebound in 2022 as intercity services were restored.
-This positive trend continued into 2023, with rail services experiencing further increases in both usage and service provision, signalling a strong and ongoing recovery.
+Perhaps not surprisingly, the pandemic in 2020 impacted the provision of rail services most significantly of all the modes, as restrictions on the use of public transport altered the travel patterns of regular commuters dramatically.
+Rail services have, however, rebounded somewhat in 2021 and to an even greater extent in 2022 owing to restored provision on intercity services.